white-shn/pwn.college_Nishant/Program and absolute paths.md

 ```

 ## What I learned
-Invoke a program in a directory .
+To invoke a program in a directory .
 To invoke the program we need to write it's path.
-In this program we executed the run program which is in the challenge directory(the challenge directory is in root directory) by writing it's path which is '/challenge/run' .
+In this task we executed the run program which is in the challenge directory(the challenge directory is in root directory) by writing it's path which is '/challenge/run' .

 ## References
 Slides of the video in pwn.college